fesb-distributed-systems-2022/fesb-distributed-systems-2022.github.io/docs/labs/01.threads/threads.md

 ### **Create a Project**

-Create a C# Console project, named `Threads.ManagingThreads` in solution `Threads`.
+- Create a C# Console project, named `Threads.ManagingThreads` in solution `Threads`.

 ```shell
 dotnet new console --name Threads.ManagingThreads
 dotnet sln add .\Threads.ManagingThreads\Threads.ManagingThreads.csproj
 ```

-Add class `ConcurrentCode` to the project.
+- Add class `ConcurrentCode` to the project.

-Use the following namespaces:

-Implement a Class `ConcurrentCode`, as follows:
+- Implement a Class `ConcurrentCode`, as follows:

 ```csharp
 using System;